We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Roasted Lamb Chop

 I’ll be the first to admit, I always thought the lamb and mint combo was a little odd, so I always avoided it.
 Specifically mint jelly.
-There’s just something about mint jelly that seems so wrong to me.
+There’s just something about mint jelly that seems so wrong to me, though I know it’s a traditional presentation.

 Yes, 6.
 Frankly, for that price, I want a bit more food than that.